 “Thanks.
 I’m happy it’s not a trauma patient.
 I’ll be there soon”.

 “….er actually, we have 2 red patients who came in with the police.
 I think one is a gunshot.
-They lose the keys to the handcuffs so just waiting for him to be free”
+They lost the keys to the handcuffs so just waiting for him to be free”

 I regretted my previous statement.
 I would not have stressed about what I didn’t know, and now I do know.
 Rookie mistake.